samuelhnrq/sapfy/README.md

 - An exclusive/dedicated jack sink named spotify, on my system I created a pulse-jack sink to represent spotify since on linux spotify outputs to pulseaudio e.g.:
-    - On linux it needs an Alsa -> Pulse -> Jack (Plugin) bridged setup.
+    - On linux it needs an ALSA -> Pulse -> Jack (Plugin) bridged setup.
 This is mostly because spotify only supports pulseaudio, and this is the only way you are able to create a dedicated output and not to mix spotify output with the rest of the computer sounds.
 Arch wiki has a good [tutorial](https://wiki.archlinux.org/index.php/PulseAudio/Examples#PulseAudio_through_JACK) on how to setup the two to work together.
 E.g.:
     - `pactl load-module module-jack-sink client_name=spotify connect=yes`
 - Redirect spotify's (only spotify's) output to the newly created, exclusive jack source